BMEII-AI/RadImageNet/README.md

 # RadImageNet
 Welcome to the official repository for RadImageNet.

 The RadImageNet database is an open-access medical imaging database.
 This study was designed to improve transfer learning performance on downstream medical imaging applications.
 The experiments were designed in four phases.
-The RadImageNet pretrained models and the RadImageNet dataset are available by request at https://www.radimagenet.com/.
+The RadImageNet dataset are available by request at https://www.radimagenet.com/.
+The RadImageNet pretrained models are availble (without request) at https://drive.google.com/drive/folders/1Es7cK1hv7zNHJoUW0tI0e6nLFVYTqPqK?usp=sharing.

+If you find RadImageNet dataset and/or models useful in your research, please cite:
+@article{mei2022radimagenet,
+ title={RadImageNet: An Open Radiological Deep Learning Research Dataset for Effective Transfer Learning}, author={Mei, Xueyan and Liu, Zelong and Robson, Philip and Marinelli, Brett and Huang, Mingqian and Doshi, Amish and Jacobi, Adam and Link, Katherine and Yang, Thomas and Cao, Chendi and others}, journal={Radiology: Artificial Intelligence}, year={2022 (in press)}
+ }

 ![alt text](https://github.com/BMEII-AI/RadImageNet/blob/main/util/Slide1.JPG)